abulka/generator-electron-flask/README.md

 # Events

-You can communicate between
+You can communicate between any of these
-- a flask page
+- a flask page (flask page in render process's iframe)
 - the electron render process html page
 - the electron main process

+A flask page actually lives inside an iframe of the render process.

 ## Flask -> Render -> Main